miaosilin/miaosilin.github.io/source/_posts/posts/IELTSspeaking1.md

-**Describe something special you took home From a tourist attraction.**
+***Describe something special you took home From a tourist attraction.***

-**You should say what it was when you bought it.
-What it was like and explain why you think it was special.**
+***You should say what it was when you bought it.
+What it was like and explain why you think it was special.***

-As for a special thing, I took home from a tourist attraction.
-It reminds me a little special memories of me while I was travelling in hong kong.
-And it was the first time i've been standing in front of a suicide, uh, because I am a girl who lives in England in my 20 years life.
+**As for a special thing,** I took home from a tourist attraction. **It reminds me a little special memories of me while I was travelling in hong kong**.
+And **it was the first time i've been standing** in front of a sea side, uh, because I am a girl who lives in land in my 20 years life.
 So I haven't seen anything before.
 And while I was uh walking along the beach, suddenly I saw something sparkling under the sun shine in on the beach.
 So I pick it up and check and check out what it is.
 And I found that they're actually a some little beautiful shows and they have a variety of color with their shining under the under the lights.
 So it really shocked me because I have never seen that before seen before.
 So I started to collect little beautiful shells in my pocket and after collection after the collection on the beach and also bought many souvenirs made by shells and pearls.
 And after I came back home, I give it all to many, many friends of me.
 And they are all so shocked by the beauty of nature.
 So so because it is like the first time i've seen uh, seeing the product product, a beautiful product of the sea.
 So it was really special for me.

 Uh, I still remember two months ago when I was in a very, very high mountain and sichuan province, I went there for traveling and I picked a very tiny stone just about the size.
 And the color is very beautiful.
-There are three kinds of color.
-They merged together pink, green, and blue.
-And I took the special store with me.
+There are three kinds of color. **They merged together pink, green, and blue.** And I took the special store with me.
 And I now when every time I see it, I can remember those moment when I climbed meant.
 It's obviously Free.
 That I think is much more precious than some other souvenirs I bought from tourist attractions.
 You know the the the Top of the mountain is about 490 meters above sea level.
 So it's very high.
 And it's really a struggle for me to get myself into that, Kate, and and I almost said I cannot fly end, I need to take a rest every day.
 12 or 15 metres.
 So quite a hard journey.
 Great concert to climate to conquer it.
 And I feel very proud of myself.
 And so this tiny stone is very means a lot of people.

 Well, I'm going to describe our likeness, which I took home from a tourist attraction.
 Um, you know, if memory serves, it was my 17 years old and my summer vacation on Monday, one of my best friends, he told me that black girls and saving my own sorry, I don't know what his English is just a historical building in China.
 Then we decided to go there to see the mail.
 And you know when they arrive at the destination, it was amazing.
 We were all shocked by its beauty.
-Um, you know this experience broaden my horizon and open my mind.
+Um, you know this experience **broaden my horizon and open my mind**.
 You know, when we came back, I bought a necklace which was made of Amber.
 I bought this gift for my brother.
 It was a very warm hearted person.
 He also gave me some advice when I'm in trouble.
 And he also control maps and I fell down in the dumps.
 So I really wanted to buy a gift for him.
 So I bought this one.
 When my brother received this gift.
 He was very happy.
 Um, he like this gift very much.